jowpurcinelli/pomodoroapp/README.md

 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.

-## Executar app
+## Execute the app:

-This is a React Native App
+This is an app developed in the React Native language.
-Since it is an app made for mobiles, I am gonna be using the expo  client!
+Since it is an app made for mobiles, I am using the expo client!
   ------(Will be providing an external link for better providing soon)------

 1. Install `expo-cli` globally with NPM or Yarn;